 Taxonomy: Structure and Function

 One of the first lessons of biology is the difference between plant and animal cells and how those differences in structures allow plants to make their own food through photosynthesis and then use that food for growth and reproduction.
 The kits below help students investigate and model plant cell structure and transpiration.
+Read More about Photosynthesis

 Students investigate the effects of the environment on the rate of transpiration while studying its relationship to water potential and transport.
 Kit comes with materials needed to grow bean seedlings and to observe water-conducting cells in plant stems.

-Develop students’ knowledge of the unity and diversity of life and the connection between form and function in all organisms.
 Students first investigate the structure and germination of different types of seeds.
 They then observe physical and physiological differences and similarities through observation and/or dissection of Lumbriculus, crayfish, perch, Stentor, and rat.
 Kit includes full dissection instructions and materials for at least 30 students working in groups.

 Growth and Development